Pioneer Valley Railroad: The PVRR in the 21st century (2000–present)

 The PVRR was one of 6 railroad companies to receive a request for proposals from the state of Vermont in early 2000 to potentially operate a railroad line owned by the state between White River Junction and Wells River.
 Ultimately, the state chose a railroad based in Vermont to operate the line.

 On October 5, 2017, the Massachusetts Department of Transportation awarded PVR a $495,000 grant to complete the PVR Knowledge Corridor Service Interchange project that is planned to reduce local truck traffic by improving the connection between Pan Am Railways and Pioneer Valley Railroad in Holyoke.
 MassDOT awarded the railroad a grant of $384,022 in September 2021 to expand its yard facilities in Easthampton, matching PVRR's commitment of 40% of the total project cost.

 In August 2023, Macquarie Infrastructure Partners reached an agreement with Pinsly to acquire the railroad through its subsidiary Gulf & Atlantic Railways, now known as the Pinsly Railroad Company.

+On January 2025, PVRR gained approval to build a 156,000-square-foot warehouse and spur on a undeveloped 13.3-acre lot owned by the railroad.